 Coating metals has many surprise challenges and it has taken quite some time to develop a working process.
 Being used to working with paper, I found myself in a completely foreign world.
-Thin films of liquids on metals behave very strangely and there is much to learn on how the two interact.
+Thin films of liquids on metals behave very strangely and there is much to learn on how the two interact when attempting to apply an even and thin emulsion coating.

 I mix up a gelatin emulsion containing a light sensitizer and transparent lightfast pigments.
 I apply this with any one of several brushes.
 I then overlay a negative and expose the plate to a UV light source.
 The plate is then developed in water sometimes with the aid of a brush.
 Light-exposed emulsion remains on the plate while unexposed areas wash off.
 Finally, the plate is rinsed in distilled water and a top coat of non-yellowing acrylic lacquer is applied.